-

 If you create your own format to report new hires to the state rather than using the official DE34 form, this information sheet contains the necessary data to insure that your format complies with the state's requirements.

-New Employees Report - Form DE34
+• New Employees Report - Form DE34

 Free

 Federal law requires all employers to report to EDD within 20 days of start of work all employees who are newly hired or rehired.
 This information is used to assist state and county agencies in locating parents who are delinquent in their child support obligations.
-An individual is considered a new hire on the first day in which he/she performs services for wages.
+An individual is considered a new hire on the first day in which they perform services for wages.
 In addition, any employee who is rehired after a separation of at least sixty (60) consecutive days must also be reported within the 20 days.

-New Health Insurance Marketplace Coverage Options and Your Health Coverage - for Employers That Do Not Offer a Health Plan
+• New Health Insurance Marketplace Coverage Options and Your Health Coverage (for Employers That Do Not Offer a Health Plan)

 Free